wp-plugins/admin-menu-editor/readme.txt

 * Added a readme.txt

 == Upgrade Notice ==

+= 1.1.11 =
+This version fixes several minor bugs and layout problems.

 = 1.1.9 =
 Optional upgrade.
 Just adds a couple of screenshots for the WordPress.org plugin description.